2022–23 Aberdeen F.C. season: January

 Aberdeen started the New Year with a goalless draw at home to bottom of the table Ross County.
 The club confirmed a number of updates to development squad loanees.
 Mason Hancock was recalled from his spell at Arbroath as a result of a serious knee injury.
 Kevin Hanratty also returned to Cormack Park after his loan spell with Forfar Athletic ended.
 Youngster Aaron Reid officially became an Aberdeen player after completing his move from Turriff United and the striker was immediately loaned out to Elgin City F.C. for the remainder of the campaign.
 Finally, Kieran Ngwenya’s stay at Raith Rovers was extended until the end of the season.
 On 5 January former captain Graeme Shinnie re-joined the club on a six-month loan deal from English Championship side Wigan Athletic.
-Hours later, Aberdeen announced the loan signing of Slovakian midfielder Patrik Myslovič from Slovak Super Liga club MŠK Žilina.
+Hours later, Aberdeen announced the loan signing of Slovak midfielder Patrik Myslovič from Slovak Super Liga club MŠK Žilina.
 Shinnie made his second Dons debut in win at home to St Johnstone - a brace from Duk sealed the 2–0 victory and kept Aberdeen fourth in the table.
 On 11 January, youngster Evan Towler was recalled from his loan at Scottish Championship side Cove Rangers and was immediately sent out on loan to Elgin City until the end of the season.
 Aberdeen travelled to Hampden to take on Rangers in the Viaplay League Cup semi-final.
 Bojan Miovski scored just before half-time to give Aberdeen the lead, but former captain Ryan Jack equalised and sent the tie into extra time.
 Kemar Roofe scored the winner for Rangers as Aberdeen finished the game with ten men.
 Current captain Anthony Stewart received his second straight red card of the season for a reckless tackle on Fashion Sakala.
 Pressure on Jim Goodwin's tenure as Aberdeen manager reached now levels as the Dons slumped to a 5-0 defeat to Heart of Midlothian at Tynecastle on 18 January, but worse was to come.
 In what has since been regarded as one of the - if not the - greatest shocks in Scottish Cup history, Aberdeen lost 1-0 away to West of Scotland Football League junior side Darvel in a game which was broadcast on BBC Scotland.
 The club waited nearly 48 hours after the result to release a statement backing Goodwin - but raising expectations for an "immediate response" from the management and players to turn results around.
 Goodwin's short reign came to an end on 28 January as Aberdeen suffered another humiliating defeat in Edinburgh.
 Josh Campbell scored a hat-trick in a thumping 6-0 win for Hibernian - a game which saw Liam Scales sent off for a second time at Easter Road.
 Nineteen minutes after the final whistle Goodwin was formally relived of his duties and chairman Dave Cormack gave an emotional interview to journalists vowing to put things right.
 On 29 January former player Barry Robson was put in interim charge of the first team as the club appointed veteran English coach Scott Agnew to help him.
 On the same day Watford defender Mattie Pollock signed on loan for the rest of the season.
 On transfer deadline day Aberdeen bolstered their goalkeeping options by signing Jay Gorter from Dutch giants Ajax and the club also landed the signature of experienced centre back Angus MacDonald on a free transfer following his release from Swindon Town in the EFL League Two.
 Blackburn Rovers winger Dilan Markanday also signed on loan until the end of the season.
 In the opposite direction, captain Anthony Stewart sealed a loan move to EFL League One side MK Dons and winger Vicente Besuijen joined Eredivisie side Excelsior Rotterdam also until the end of the season but with an option to buy.